MARK INDREBO - PRESIDENT

 BRANCH MANAGER, HERITAGE BANK

 Staci is a lifetime resident of the Pacific Northwest and grew up hiking in our local mountains.
 Her love for the environment led her to get a degree in Ecological Studies from Seattle University.
 She and her family currently reside in Lake Stevens, where her two sons learned to fish.
 She enjoys camping, hiking, and fishing with her husband and three children.
 She serves on the Board as a way to help give back to the environment that she fell in love with as a child.
 Helping to mitigate growth and restore vitality to our local streams and rivers is fulfilling, and allows her the opportunity to make a difference for future generations to be able to grow up enjoying the environment as she did.

-ANNA HECKMAN - SECRETARY
+ANNA HECKMAN - board member

 URBAN FORESTER, CITY OF EVERETT

 A 5th generation Washingtonian; Anna grew up traveling backpacking, and camping throughout the Northwest with her family.
 She developed a love for the ecology of the region and though she tried many times, she couldn't stay away from the Puget Sound area.
 With degrees in Ecology and Urban Horticulture, Anna has pursued a career as an Urban Forester to grow, strengthen, and maintain our urban natural areas and to provide for our communities a closer connection to the natural world around us.
 In her spare time you can find Anna practicing her saltwater fishery harvesting techniques, trekking through the mountains, or biking along our city streets.

 farm manager, 21 acres